Looking for a job?

 Students with a BCJ award have been designated an amount of money they can earn as part of their financial aid package.
 This amount can only be used for jobs on Barnard’s campus and cannot be earned at Columbia or other off-campus locations.

-Students who do not receive FWS or BCJ awards are still eligible to work on Barnard’s campus!
 Students without awards can apply for on-campus jobs after the Priority Hiring period ends, which is typically 2 weeks after the beginning of the academic year.
-Priority Hiring at Barnard refers to a policy of hiring only financial aid recipients before this date in the fall semester.
+Priority Hiring at Barnard refers to a policy of hiring only financial aid recipients during the first two weeks of each fall semester.